Frequently asked questions

 Groceries

-By and large, we price our grocery products at the recommended retail price (RRP) set by the wholesaler.
+By and large, we base our grocery products at the recommended retail price (RRP) set by the wholesaler.
 This reflects the current market price, allowing producer, wholesaler and retailer to take enough from the final price to make a profit.
-Respecting the RRP also helps prevent businesses in the vicinity underselling each other, which can push the price down to an unsustainably low level.
 Occasionally, we may get a special deal from a wholesaler which allows us to put the product on offer and pass on the saving to our customers.
 Supermarkets might choose to sell a product below the RRP because they know they can sell large volumes of that product, or because they have been able to use their buying power to negotiate a better price from their wholesaler.
 Smaller shops may decide that it’s worth their while selling a product below RRP and taking a smaller margin for a number of reasons, for example if they want to attract customers to their shop through selling a select range of cheaper organic products.

 Supermarkets